-- Listed threatened species and ecological communities (s18 and s18A)

-- World Heritage Properties (s12 and s15A)

-- National Heritage Places (s15B and s15C)

-- Great Barrier Reef Marine Park (s24B and s24C)

-- Listed migratory Species (s20 and s20A).
+- listed threatened species and ecological communities (s.
+18 and s.
+18A) - world heritage properties (s.
+12 and s.
+15A) - national heritage places (s.
+15B and s.
+15C) - Great Barrier Reef Marine Park (s.
+24B and s.
+24C) - listed migratory species (s.
+20 and s.
+20A).

-The state's EIS process has been accredited under an agreement between the Commonwealth and the State of Queensland under section 45 of the Environment Protection And Biodiversity Conservation Act 1999 relating to the environmental assessment (the Bilateral Agreement) for the purposes of the Commonwealth's assessment of the project under the EPBC Act.
+The state's EIS process has been accredited under an agreement between the Commonwealth and the State of Queensland under section 45 of the Environment Protection and Biodiversity Conservation Act 1999 relating to the environmental assessment (the bilateral agreement) for the purposes of the Commonwealth's assessment of the project under the EPBC Act.

 The EIS must assess the relevant impacts on matters covered by the controlling provisions and ensure that it gives enough information about the project and its relevant impacts to allow the Commonwealth Minister to make an informed decision whether to approve the project under the EPBC Act.
-The matters to be addressed in the EIS are set out in Schedule 4 of the Commonwealth's Environment Protection and Biodiversity Conservation Regulations 2000.

-These TOR outline how the EIS will assess the relevant impacts on matters of national environmental significance listed as controlling provisions.
+The matters to be addressed in the EIS are set out in Section 6 and Schedule 1 of the Environmental Protection Regulation 2008 which mirrors Schedule 4 of the Commonwealth's Environment Protection and Biodiversity Conservation Regulations 2000.
+Section 5 of this TOR outlines how the EIS will assess the relevant impacts on matters of national environmental significance listed as controlling provisions.
 The information must be provided as a stand-alone chapter in the EIS that exclusively and fully addresses the matters relevant to the controlling provisions.
 Cross referencing to other parts of the EIS should only be used where necessary.

-Matters to be discussed in this stand-alone chapter must include, but not limited to, potential impacts of the action, along with proposed mitigation and/or compensation measures where relevant, in relation to the controlling provisions.
+Matters to be discussed in this stand-alone chapter must include, but are not limited to, potential impacts of the action, along with proposed mitigation and/or compensation measures where relevant, in relation to the controlling provisions.